andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 Everybody knows that.

 But on this beautiful Norwegian May afternoon I simply can't help myself.

-And that's how I blinded myself in Norway.
+Transfixed, my retinae lock on to the glowing orb, incapable of averting their lustful gaze.

+Blinded by its radiant corona.

-Blinded, not by the ultraviolet radiation of the life-giving
+Blinded, not by the ultraviolet radiation of our life-giving
-<a href="https://en.wikipedia.org/wiki/G-type_main-sequence_star" target="_blank" rel="noreferrer no opener"> G-type main-sequence star</a>
+<a href="https://en.wikipedia.org/wiki/G-type_main-sequence_star" target="_blank" rel="noreferrer no opener"> G-type main-sequence star</a>,
-at the center of our solar system, but by the brilliant rays of sunshine emanating from the massive canvas stretched before me on the wall of the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.
+but by the brilliant rays of sunshine emanating from the massive canvas stretched before me on the wall of the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.

+Edvard Munch's *The Sun* is
-A painting so expansive, so vibrant, so expressive, so utterly indescribable that it was described to me before I came and I'm still completely dumbfounded.
+a painting so expansive, so vibrant, so expressive, so utterly indescribable that it was previously described to me and I'm still completely dumbfounded.

-Stretching a staggering *26 feet across* and *15 feet high*, the of Edvard Munch's marvelous *The Sun* spews rays of bright, beautiful sunshine across its sprawling canvas.  the painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
+Stretching a staggering *26 feet across* and *15 feet high*, the marvelous painting spews rays of bright, beautiful sunshine across its sprawling canvas.
+Standing in front of it you feel the warmth. painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
 I was expecting to be wowed but I find myself completely bowled over with astonishment.

-This prodigious painting isn't even his most massive. *The Reserchers*, a painting of children digging and exploring in the sand, measures an astounding 16' x 36'.
+This prodigious work isn't even his most massive. *The Reserchers*, a painting of children digging and exploring in the sand, measures an astounding 16' x 36'.
 It's a surreal experience to stand beside these remarkable works of art, if not for the artistry of it all but the logistics of